Notes on Gravitational Physics

 \item\ben\item[a.]
 Eq.~\eqref{e:commutator1}, $[u,v]^a =u^b\nabla_b v^a-v^b\nabla_b u^a$, is proved by applying $[u,v]^a$ to an arbitrary scalar $f$.
 Prove this relation in a different (shorter) way, by showing that the components of $u^b\nabla_b v^a-v^b\nabla_b u^a$ in a coordinate basis agree with Eq.\eqref{e:commutator}, $[u,v]^i = u^j \partial_j v^i -v^j \partial_j u^i $. \item[b.]
 Fill in the missing steps in the equations leading from Eqs.~\eqref{rinert} to \eqref{e:RatP} in the notes, to obtain the components of the Riemann tensor in locally inertial coordinates. \een

-\item \ben\item[a.]
-Calculate the Riemann tensor for a cylindrical surface, using cylindrical coordinates.
+\item Calculate the Riemann tensor for a cylindrical surface, using cylindrical coordinates.
 You should find that it vanishes.
-In constructing a cylinder from a flat sheet, you don't stretch the sheet: All angles and intrinsic lengths (measured along the cylinder, not in the 3-dimensional space in which it's embedded) are unchanged. \item[b.]
-Change to coordinates for which the metric has components $\delta_{ij}$. \een
+In constructing a cylinder from a flat sheet, you don't stretch the sheet: All angles and intrinsic lengths (measured along the cylinder, not in the 3-dimensional space in which it's embedded) are unchanged.

 \een